ubemacapuno/random-dropzone-api/README.md

 ## Lessons Learned:

-I learned that Express.js abstracts a lot of the code away when developing a back-end server in Node, making the development of RESTful APIs a breeze.
+I learned that Express.js abstracts a lot of the code away when developing a back-end server in Node, making the development of RESTful APIs simple.